furaihankamyl/furaihankamyl.github.io/content/workflow-automation.md

-# I Automated My Own Job (And Here's Why That Made Me Better at It)

 **Category:** Research and Analysis | **Year:** 2025

 The dream is simple.
 Work calmly, with AI agents handling the repetitive parts, while I occasionally glance at the screen to check the output.
 That is where I am trying to get to.
 This is the story of how that obsession started.